 Is there a way to stop the “Critical security alert” notifications?

-As I have mentioned in a previous paragraph, all methods offered by Google are ineffective.
-Users tried tens of different ways that could avoid this bug appearance, but they were not effective.
-Some say that relogining into your Google account will help (at least it helped them).
-Other users reported that logging out of all devices, besides one you are using now, solves the problem.
-But as practise shows, all these ways have controversial efficiency.
-So, in fact, there is no versatile solution – try each of the offered, but there is no guarantee that it will work.
+As mentioned in a previous paragraph, all methods offered by Google are ineffective.
+Users tried tens of different ways to avoid this bug, but they were ineffective.
+Some say that recognizing into your Google account will help (at least it helped them).
+Other users reported that logging out of all devices besides the one you are using now solves the problem.
+But as practice shows, all these ways have controversial efficiency.
+So, there is no versatile solution – try each of the offered, but there is no guarantee that it will work.

 Sometimes, the critical security alert may appear as a reaction to the use of third-party programs.
 A lot of programs apply the Google account as a login method.
 However, not all of these apps can provide satisfying protection rates.
-Hence, the security alerts you spectate is possibly a signal that one of those programs is unsecure.
-But it is still a trouble to discover which one.
+Hence, the security alerts you spectate may signal that one of those programs is unsecure.
+But it is still trouble to discover which one.

-Google has already claimed that they know about that issue, and are going to solve it as soon as possible.
-Unfortunately, these claims are not backed by any serious proof – only several posts on social networks from Google developers.
+Google has already claimed that they know about that issue and will solve it as soon as possible.
+Unfortunately, these claims are not backed by serious proof – only several posts on social networks from Google developers.
 Nonetheless, the company rarely misses such serious bugs without attention.
-At least, it will publish a more detailed guide which will likely help you to forget about those messages.
+At least, it will publish a more detailed guide which will likely help you forget those messages.